 Break Free from Depression is a project within the Children's Hospital Neighborhood Partnerships in the Department of Psychiatry at Boston Children's Hospital.

-The manual for the curriculum contains all of the materials needed and includes step-by-step directions, handouts, resources, and all of the presentations for the student curriculum, parent workshop, and staff development workshop.
+Included in the materials are step-by-step directions, handouts, resources, and all of the presentations for the student curriculum, parent workshop, and staff development workshop.

-The documentary (running time 36 minutes) focuses solely on the stories and lives of diverse adolescents as they currently struggle with depression, anxiety, and suicidal thoughts.
-We learn of their symptoms, the course of their illness, and the methods they use for coping through their own words, rather than through expert narrative.
 We chose this story telling technique so that youth are able to learn about symptoms and recognize their impact through their peers’ own words.
-Finally, the documentary also addresses hope.
-The adolescents in the film do not only share their distress, but also ways they found help and relief, and the skills they have learned to mange their depression.
+The documentary also addresses hope.
+The adolescents in the film do not only share their distress, but also ways they found help and relief, and the skills they have learned to manage the depression.